top of page

 Busan Travel Tips:

 I want to start by mentioning that most of the activities we did in Busan were made affordable and accessible through the Busan Pass.
-The pass is available to all first-time tourists and can be obtained by visiting the tourist information desk at Busan Station.
-All you need to do is show proof of being a foreigner and then you can either purchase a physical pass or you can also simply download the app to buy it digitally.
-You can choose between a 24-hour pass for 49,000 KRW (36US$) or a 48-hour pass for 69,000 KRW (51US$), and the pass becomes active after the first activity is redeemed.
-Bree and I found it to be incredibly affordable, especially considering that it provides a comprehensive list of included activities and allows free access to public transportation through a simple tap of the card.
-We won't mention all the activities we did but we will talk about the main highlights that we believe are essential for anyone visiting South Korea.
+The pass is conveniently and affordably available to purchase on Klook and you can choose between a 24-hour pass for 49,000 KRW ($55.55AUD) or a 48-hour pass for 69,000 KRW ($85.85AUD).
+We would recommend purchasing the physical version and picking it up from Busan Station as you also get free transportation included for the same price!
+The pass is then easily used by simply taping it on the buses/trains and makes the redemption process at each attraction a bit quicker.
+Bree and I found the pass to be incredibly value for money with a wide variety of activities that are included.
+In this blog we won't mention all the activities we did but we will talk about the main highlights that we believe are essential for anyone visiting South Korea.

 Where to Stay in Busan: